Getting around Kaohsiung

 For more information about getting to and from the airport, please visit the here for more information

-Our toll-free Tourist Hotline (0800-011-765) serves visitors from all over the world around the clock in Mandarin, English and Japanese.
+The tour Taiwan app has a toll-free Tourist Hotline (0800-011-765) serves visitors from all over the world around the clock in Mandarin, English and Japanese.
 Find us if you have an emergency.
 The hotline is considered by many as an indispensable, useful tourist service.

 Available for free download in both Chinese and English versions, the “Tour Taiwan” app gives iOS and Android smartphone users easy access to information on nearby attractions, accommodations, and transportation.
 The app was released by the Taiwan Tourism Bureau with independent travelers mainly in mind.
 It offers over 16,000 location-based services, including information on visitor sites, accommodations, dining, travel service centers, police stations, hospitals, parking lots, gas stations, and train/bus stations, ensuring a trouble-free journey.